Getting to Know You...

 First Acting Job – Last Acting Job?

 My 1st pro acting job was for an English language learning programme called “That’s English” for Spanish television.
 I was in a series of sketches.
 I remember being over the moon when told I had a part in the production.
 That was back in 2011…

 My last is my current, or so to speak.
-I am working alongside Rah-Rah Theatre Company taking a song and dance variety show into Community Centres and Care Homes via the Zoom portal.
+(At time of writing), I am working alongside Rah-Rah Theatre Company taking a song and dance variety show into Community Centres and Care Homes via the Zoom portal.
 It’s a vary different way of bringing live performance to people who would not be able to enjoy theatre in any form during this terrible pandemic.

 What would your Super Power be?